Compiled from my ten-part series at Capital Research Center

 Romania’s intelligence service, the SRI, found that Russian oligarch Oleg Deripaska planned to monopolize the country’s aluminum industry when three government-owned aluminum producers were set to privatize.
 Deripaska failed, but the suspicion led the SRI to wiretap Russian billionaire Vitaly Maschitskiy and his associate, Valery Krasner.

 Krasner previously worked as a senior executive with Marc Rich Investment.
-In 1983, the U.S. had sentenced Rich on 65 criminal counts, which included buying oil from Iran while it held U.S. hostages.
+In 1983, the U.S. sentenced Rich on 65 criminal counts, which included buying oil from Iran while it held U.S. hostages.
 President Clinton controversially pardoned Rich on his last day in office, sparing the billionaire a lifetime prison sentence.

-Krasner’s scruples, however, surpassed what Rich’s outfit would tolerate.
+Krasner’s scruples, however, surpassed what even Rich’s outfit would tolerate.
 After only working for the firm for two years, the Marc Rich Group sued him for millions of dollars in damages for fraud.

 Maschitskiy had made his fortune largely in oil, gas, and timber, benefitting immensely from Russia’s post-communist privatization.
 Shortly after he and Krasner met, they set their sights on the Romanian aluminum industry.
-The Romanian government, anxious to qualify for World Bank funding under its Private Sector Adjustment Loan Agreement, was highly susceptible to underselling ALRO, the largest producer of aluminum primary products in Eastern Europe.
+The Romanian government, anxious to qualify for World Bank funding under its Private Sector Adjustment Loan Agreement, was highly susceptible to underselling its company, ALRO, the largest producer of aluminum primary products in Eastern Europe.

-A London court case revealed that, in order to hide their Russian roots, the Russian businessmen allowed the U.S.-based Marco International Corp (MIC) — which Rich co-founded — to negotiate the deal with the Romanian government.
+A London court case revealed that, to hide their Russian roots, the Russian businessmen allowed the U.S.-based Marco International Corp (MIC) — which Rich co-founded — to negotiate the deal with the Romanian government.
 They called it “Project Vostok,” or the “Eastern Project.”
-Through their network of consultants, they lobbied Romanian government officials, investment banks advising the Romanian government, and the World Bank, to both sweeten and speed up the deal.
+Through their network of consultants, they lobbied Romanian government officials, investment banks advising the Romanian government, and the World Bank to both sweeten and speed up the deal.
 Their strategy paid handsome dividends.

 MIC created a British shadow company, Marco Acquisitions, and acquired control of the energy supplier Conef, which already held part ownership of ALRO and Alprom SA, a producer of finished aluminum products.
 A short while later, Maschitskiy’s company acquired the majority of shares in both.
 ALRO then bought a majority stake in Alum Tulcea, Romania’s only aluminum refinery.